 Analysis of Activations in the brain

 ACC, conflict detection, attention, performance monitoring, impulse working memory.
-The insula is emotions, self-awareness, social, and negative emotions, it answers very strongly for unfair parts, probably insula detects the disgust part.
+The insula is emotions, self-awareness, social, and negative emotions, it activates very strongly for unfair parts, probably insula detects the disgust or anger part, the unfair offer.
+We see the human value lives not just for maximizing money.
+The emotional part plays a role.

 St.Petersburg Paradox